supabase-community/pg-parser/README.md

 const result = await parser.parse(sql);
 ```

 This returns a `PgParserResult` object.
-If the parse was successful, `PgParserResult` will contain the following properties:

-- `tree`: The abstract syntax tree (AST) of the parsed SQL query.
+If the parse was successful, `PgParserResult` will contain a `tree` property containing the abstract syntax tree (AST) of the parsed SQL query.
-- `stderrBuffer`: The standard error buffer from the Postgres parser (can contain extra information about the parse).

-If the parse failed, `PgParserResult` will contain the following properties:

-- `error`: The error message from the Postgres parser.
+If the parse failed, `PgParserResult` will contain an `error` property with the error message from the Postgres parser.

 Use the `error` property to check if the parse was successful: